The rise of fast fashion in Australia means 6,000 kilograms of clothing is dumped in landfill every 10 minutes.

 Although many items are donated to charity, a lot of it can’t be resold and ends up in landfill due to the low quality or oversupply of items that don’t sell.

-Even if we could stop the production of the cheap fast fashion and ensure that we all purchase pre-loved garments from charity stores, they will all inevitably reach the rag stage.
-We need to develop more efficient ways to recycle and create a circular economy from the rags and give new meaning to the saying ‘from rags to riches.’
+Even if we could stop the production of cheap, fast fashion and ensure that we all purchase pre-loved garments from charity stores, they will all inevitably reach the waste stage.
+We need to develop more efficient ways to recycle and create a circular economy from textiles.

-- If you need a new clothing item, consider borrowing it, purchasing second hand or through a clothes swap.
+- If you need a new clothing item, consider borrowing it, purchasing second hand or through swapping clothes via online groups or at a clothes swap.

 - Avoid purchasing cheap, low quality items that will wear out quickly and may not be able to be repaired.
-This about the true cost environmentally and socially of cheap fashion.
-Instead purchase good quality clothing made from sustainable natural materials if possible such as hemp, organic cotton, silk, wool or ramie.
+Instead purchase clothing made from sustainable natural materials if possible.

 - Reduce the number of items of clothing and shoes you have and get creative with different ways of mixing and matching items.
-Did you know that we typically only use 20% of the clothing and shoes that we have and the other 80% is kept for a ‘what if’ moment eg. wedding, job interview or trip to the snow.
-So ‘what if’ we donated or gave away that other 80% and made some clear space or even reduced our need to buy another wardrobe or rent storage space for fitting all our stuff into?
+We typically only use 20% of the clothing and shoes that we have and the other 80% is kept for a ‘what if’ moment eg. wedding, job interview. ‘what if’ we donated or gave away that other 80% and made some clear space or even reduced our need to buy another wardrobe or rent storage space for fitting all our stuff into?

 Why is it that we have made it socially awkward to be seen going out in the same outfit more than once?
 Perhaps we need to get a new attitude towards this, rather than a new outfit?